arkency/posts/posts/2015-04-24-beautiful-confirm-window-with-react.md

 newsletter: :react_book
 ---

 When designing your web application, you would like the user to confirm some actions sometimes.
 For example, you may want the user to confirm deletion of his data.
 There is `window.confirm` JavaScript method that might be useful in this case but it could not be styled and just displays native browser's dialog window.
 In this article I would like to show you how to create [React](http://facebook.github.io/react/) component as a replacement for `window.confirm` that can have similar behaviour and your application's look & feel.
+It has similar API to `window.confirm` so migration should be really easy.

 <!-- more -->